shanekm/CLR/ReadMe.txt

 	4. GAC (Global Aseembly Cache)
 		- multiple version of the "same" assembly present on the machine
 		- clients indicate desired version of assembly to load
+		- assemblies that are installed in GAC must be strongly named (checked)

+		> gacutil -i calc.ll // Load this assembly to GAC

+	5. Native Code Cache
+		- instead of JIT compiling yout app, you can have preJITed at the time of installation
+		- ngen.exe utility run to compile IL to processor-specific code.
+JIT doesn't run during app run anymore however adds overhead for manual steps